docker/docs/desktop/get-started.md

 Docker recommends that you authenticate using the **Sign in** option in the top-right corner of the Docker Dashboard.

-Once logged in, you can access your Docker Hub repositories directly from Docker Desktop.
+Once signed in, you can access your Docker Hub repositories directly from Docker Desktop.

-Authenticated users get a higher pull rate limit compared to anonymous users.
+Authenticated users also get a higher pull rate limit compared to anonymous users.
 For example, if you are authenticated, you get 200 pulls per 6 hour period, compared to 100 pulls per 6 hour period per IP address for anonymous users.
 For more information, see [Download rate limit](../docker-hub/download-rate-limit.md).

 In large enterprises where admin access is restricted, administrators can [Configure registry.json to enforce sign-in](../docker-hub/configure-sign-in.md).
 Enforcing developers to authenticate through Docker Desktop also allows administrators to improve their organization’s security posture for containerized development by taking advantage of [Hardened Desktop](hardened-desktop/index.md).